sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 - Run the Launcher as Administrator.

+Note: Do not run the launcher multiple times, you can only have one instance of it running at a time.

 # How to Fix `Unable to Connect to Battle.net` Error

 ## Context: You entered a wrong password multiple times